DevCloudFE/ng-devui/src/app/component/themeGuide-en.md

 No action is required.

-## Enable theme
+## Enable the theme

-Angular CLI project, which can be imported in main.ts
+If the project is built with Angular CLI, it's allowed to importing the theme in main.ts

 ```typescript
 // main.ts